gem/oq-engine/doc/adv-manual/event_based.rst

 =====================================

-Rupture samplings is *much more complex than one could expect* and in many respect *surprising*.
-In the many years of existance of the engine, multiple approached were tried and you can expect some detail of the rupture sampling mechanism do be different nearly at each version of the engine.
+Rupture samplings is *much more complex than one could expect* and in many respects *surprising*.
+In the many years of existence of the engine, multiple approached were tried and you can expect some detail of the rupture sampling mechanism to be different nearly at every version of the engine.

 Here we will discuss some tricky points that may help you understand